A phenomenological model of magnetic flux tubes in strong fields induced by axion-origin photons

 where $q$ stands for the local velocity spectrum, and the rate of rotational magnetic advection caused by the vertical heterogeneity of the fluid density in the convective zone, i.e. the magnetic $\nabla \rho$-pumping effect,

 The effective speeds $v_{dens}$ and $v_{dia}$ are consequences of the non-uniformity of density and of turbulence intensity, respectively, where the latter is attributed to the known diamagnetic pumping.
-The velocities (\ref{eq07-70}) and (\ref{eq07-71}) depend on the magnetic field through the kernels $\Re_{dens}$ and $\Re_{dia}$.
+The velocities (\ref{eq07-71}) and (\ref{eq07-70}) depend on the magnetic field through the kernels $\Re_{dens}$ and $\Re_{dia}$.

-We are interested in the problem of reconstructing a strong toroidal field of flux tubes $\sim 10^7 ~G$ (see Figs.~\ref{fig-meridional-cut}a,b with the magnetic tube profile, and Figs.~\ref{fig-prim-sec-reconnection}a,b,c with the magnetic tube in full face), transform regions of the average magnetic field $B \sim 2 \cdot 10^5 ~G$ in the convective zone (see Figs.~\ref{fig-prim-sec-reconnection}b,c), and thereby allow the organization of the amazing balance between the magnetic buoyancy, turbulent diamagnetism, and the rotationally modified $\nabla \rho$-effect.
+We are interested in the problem of reconstructing a strong toroidal field of flux tubes $\sim 10^7 ~G$ (see Figs.~\ref{fig-meridional-cut}a,b for the magnetic tube profile, and Figs.~\ref{fig-prim-sec-reconnection}a,b,c for the magnetic tube in full face), transform the regions of the average magnetic field $B \sim 2 \cdot 10^5 ~G$ in the convective zone (see Figs.~\ref{fig-prim-sec-reconnection}b,c), and thereby allow the organization of the amazing balance between the magnetic buoyancy, turbulent diamagnetism, and the rotationally modified $\nabla \rho$-effect.